simomarsili/ndd/README.md

 # Obtaining the source

 All **ndd** source code is hosted on Github.
-You can download the latest version of the code using [this link](https://github.com/simomarsili/ndd/archive/v0.1.8.zip).
+You can download the latest version of the code from [this page](https://github.com/simomarsili/ndd/releases/latest).

 # Prerequisites